Man arrested after getting vehicle stuck in mud at end of high-speed chase

 NAPOLEONVILLE - A man was arrested at the end of a high-speed chase in Assumption Parish when the stolen car he was driving got stuck in the mud.

-The Assumption Parish Sheriff's Office said deputies saw 18-yera-old Jamari Maddox driving a car stolen from Baton Rouge along La.
+The Assumption Parish Sheriff's Office said deputies saw 18-year-old Jamari Maddox driving a car stolen from Baton Rouge along La.
 1, going very slow and committing lane violations.

 Deputies tried to stop the vehicle and Maddox took off, driving from La.
 1 to La.
 70 and then turning off into a business parking lot where the car got stuck in the mud.